Step 2: Choose a Toolkit or Article.

 An Article provides basic information about a topic.
 Some Articles include Forms.
 Articles have this symbol:

-This article tells the hospital visitation rights family members and dependents have to those lesbian, gay, bisexual or transgender (LGBT) persons.
+This article tells the hospital visitation rights family members and dependents have to lesbian, gay, bisexual or transgender (LGBT) persons.
 This article was written by Human Rights Campaign.

 This article provides information on the housing rights of victims of family violence.
 This article was written by the Texas Council on Family Violence.